Original article published in 2016. Updated in 2019.

 For an even more comprehensive picture, review your Google analytics data to see which devices your visitors use.

-But while mobile may be more important for some industries than others, user preference and browsing habits aren't the only thing to consider regarding having a mobile-friendly website.
+But while mobile may be more important for some industries than others, user preference and browsing habits aren't the only things to consider regarding having a mobile-friendly website.

 Mobile-Friendliness and SEO